Breast Implant Removal in Daytona Beach, FL

 Breast Implant Removal Cost

 The cost of breast implant removal varies depending on the exact surgery planned, e.g. simple explantation, explantation with capsulectomy, “en bloc” removal, and mastopexy or fat grafting procedures will have varying costs.
 Also, anesthesia cost, cost of the surgical facility, and the cost of any medical tests and prescriptions you may need will vary.
 We have flat fee pricing for all breast implant removal procedures, including an all-inclusive “en bloc” removal with pathology for capsules, fungal/ bacterial cultures, Gram stain, and intraoperative implant photographs as well.
-Dr. Samson can give you an accurate cost estimate for your specific needs during a one-on-one consultation.
+Your Patient Coordinator can give you an accurate cost estimate for your specific needs during your one-on-one consultation.

 We are available to answer any questions about breast implant removal.